JP-code33/Formula-1-Racing-Game/README.md

 # About

 This project was made for a Stardance Challenge.
 I have been learning a lot of new things in the world of coding.
 This is my first experience developing a game using Pygame and I would say it made it easier for me to code the game.
 I used the tutorial to make the basic version of the game but then I expanded a lot to make the game better.
+Thank you for testing my app!